ManeLippert/Bachelorthesis-Shearingrate-Convergence/README.md

 * LaTeX-Code of my [Bachelor Thesis](/bachelorthesis) and the [Thesis](/bachelorthesis/ZonalFlow.pdf)

 ## Journal
-I will document my work in from of a journal and to keep track of all changes i will use [GitHub Commits](https://github.com/ManeLippert/Bachelorthesis-ZonalFlows/commits/main).
+I will document my work in from of a journal and to keep track of all changes i will use [Source Control from GitHub](https://github.com/ManeLippert/Bachelorthesis-ZonalFlows/commits/main).

 * <details><summary>March</summary>
   <p>